selbadri/Measuring-US-Industry-Level-Productivity-1947-to-2023/README.md

 [^3]: See: *Garner, C., Harper, J., Russell, M., & Samuels, J. (2025).
 Integrated BEA–BLS industry‑level production account, 1997–2023: The sources of U.S. economic growth in the aftermath of the COVID‑19 recession (Technical report).
 Bureau of Economic Analysis & Bureau of Labor Statistics.*

-[^4]: See *Jorgenson, D. W., Ho, M. S., & Samuels, J. D. (2017).
+[^4]: See: *Jorgenson, D. W., Ho, M. S., & Samuels, J. D. (2017).
 Educational attainment and the revival of US economic growth.
 In Education, Skills, and Technical Change: Implications for Future US GDP Growth (pp. 23–60).
 University of Chicago Press.*

-[^5]: See *Jorgenson, D. W., Ho, M. S., & Samuels, J. D. (2012) “A Prototype Industry‐Level Production Account for the United States, 1947‐2010,” Second World KLEMS Conference, Harvard University, August 9, 2012.*
+[^5]: See: *Jorgenson, D. W., Ho, M. S., & Samuels, J. D. (2012) “A Prototype Industry‐Level Production Account for the United States, 1947‐2010,” Second World KLEMS Conference, Harvard University, August 9, 2012.*